 Because of this, there are limited opportunities to affect overall utility costs.
 You can either use less energy (in terms of both kW and/or kWh) or ask your utility for lower rates.
-Since the second is unlikely, we focus on the use.
+Since the second is unlikely, we focus on the amount of usage.

 In lighting, the advancements made in solid state lighting can result in savings of over 80% in many cases.
 This can be done through upgrading the lighting fixture to a lower wattage fixture and through the application of sensors to ensure the lighting system is only on and using energy when needed.
 Depending on the types of fixtures and their application, the savings can be significant.

 Let’s look at a couple of examples.
 A local warehouse is currently using 400w metal halide fixtures to light their warehouse.
 Each of the 400w fixtures are replaced with 55w LED lighting fixtures, resulting in a reduction of 345w, or 86% reduction in consumed energy.
 The fixtures are left on 12 hours a day 5 days a week or 3,120 hours a year.
 At this run rate and a utility cost of $0.07/kWh, each 400w fixture was costing about $88 per year.
 This particular facility has 200 of these fixtures resulting in an annual running cost of $17,500.
 Just swapping the fixtures out results in annual savings of over $15,000.